 Chia pudding

-Chia seeds are nutritional powerhouses: they’re packed with fibre and omega-3 fatty acids, are high in protein and contain essential minerals and antioxidants.
-Eating chia seeds can improve digestive health and reduce the risk of heart disease and diabetes.
+Chia seeds are nutritional powerhouses: they’re packed with fibre and omega-3 fatty acids, are high in protein, and contain essential minerals and antioxidants.
+Research suggests that eating chia seeds can improve digestive health and reduce the risk of heart disease and diabetes.

-To make your own, have a look at these delicious chia seed pudding recipes.
+To make your own, have a look at these delicious chia seed pudding recipes from Greatist.
 From chocolate and raspberry to coconut cream, hopefully there’s a pudding for every palate.
-Or, for more inspiration, why not check out our article; 7 health benefits of chia seeds and different ways to use them?
+Or, for more inspiration, why not check out our article: 7 health benefits of chia seeds and different ways to use them?

 Muesli bars

 Nuts are another healthy snack.
-Because they’re high in B vitamins – which convert food to energy – and magnesium – which prevents muscle tiredness – they can help to ward off fatigue.
-Plus, they also boost the body’s production of serotonin (a happy hormone), which can improve your mood.
+Because they’re high in B vitamins – which convert food to energy – and magnesium – which prevents muscle tiredness – they can help ward off fatigue.
+Plus, they also boost the body’s production of serotonin (the ‘happy hormone’), which can improve your mood.

-If that wasn’t enough reason to get snacking on nuts, they also contain healthy fats that act as natural anti-inflammatories.
+If that wasn’t enough reason to start snacking on nuts, they also contain healthy fats that act as natural anti-inflammatories.

 Spicy cauliflower bites

-Cauliflower may not seem like an obvious choice for a snack, but because it’s so low in calories yet high in vitamins, it’s actually ideal.
+Cauliflower may not seem like an obvious choice for a snack, but it’s low in calories, high in vitamins, and very versatile.
 There are big benefits to eating more cauliflower: it’s a rich source of antioxidants, can aid in weight loss, and because it’s so high in fibre, it helps slow digestion and keeps you feeling full.

-These sriracha-buffalo cauliflower bites by Eating Well are a healthy alternative to chicken wings.
-Not only do they contain more fibre, minerals, and vitamins, but they’re also baked instead of fried, further reducing the calories and fat count.
+These sriracha-buffalo cauliflower bites from Eating Well are a healthy alternative to chicken wings.
+Not only do they contain more fibre, minerals, and vitamins, but they’re also baked instead of fried, further reducing the calories.

 Final thoughts…

-Sometimes, we might all have to work a bit harder to be healthy – whether that’s making ourselves exercise when we don’t feel like it, or making sure we’re eating a fresh and healthy diet.
-But, as many of these healthy recipes prove, you don’t have to be a whizz in the kitchen to eat well – and you certainly don’t have to live on salads.
+Sometimes, we might have to work a bit harder to eat healthily.
+But, as many of these recipes prove, you don’t have to be a whizz in the kitchen to eat well.

-Experimenting with different recipes and trying new foods can be extremely enjoyable and rewarding, and knowing you’re taking steps to protect your health is just an added bonus.
+Experimenting with different recipes and trying new foods can be enjoyable and rewarding, and knowing you’re taking steps to protect your health is an added bonus.

 For more healthy recipe ideas, head over to the diet and nutrition section of our website.
-Here, you’ll find plenty of inspiration including low-carb, baking, and healthy snack recipes.
-Or head over to Rest Less Events to see if there are any upcoming healthy cooking demonstrations.
+Here, you’ll find plenty of information including low-carb recipes, baking ideas, and healthy snack inspiration.
+Or, head over to Rest Less Events to see if there are any upcoming healthy cooking demonstrations.

 Do you have any favourite healthy recipes, or do any of our suggestions whet your appetite?
 We’d love to hear your ideas in the comments below.